-We are launching our new Active 60 campaign to help ensure that every child in Oxfordshire can achieve 60 active minutes, every day.
+Our Active 60 campaign is set to ensure that every child in Oxfordshire can achieve 60 active minutes, every day.
+Will you join us?

 Oxfordshire's children are facing a health crisis